How can I help my child with spelling?

 Practical spelling strategies

-- Look-say-cover-write-check.
+- Look–say–cover–write–check

-- Make it active: magnetic letters, chalk, sand trays, whiteboards.
+magnetic letters, chalk, whiteboards, sand trays

 Games and fun ideas